 Automatic conversion also occurs when an integer becomes too large to fit within the constraints of the large integer specified in the language (typically C) used to create the Python interpreter.
-On a 32-bit machine this would be the range -230 to 232.
-When an integer becomes too large to fit into that range it is converted to an extended precision integer of arbitrary length.
+When an integer becomes too large to fit into that range it is converted to an unlimited precision integer of arbitrary length.